 Information required where evidence of a conviction or finding is to be relied on

-An applicant for a matrimonial or civil partnership order who wishes to rely on evidence –
+4.1 An applicant in nullity proceedings who wishes to rely on evidence –

 (a) under section 11 of the Civil Evidence Act 1968 of a conviction of an offence; or